dgor82/dgor82.github.io/dev_style_guide.md

 ## Test-Driven Development (TDD)

+My overriding goal is allowing me fearless continuous deployment and fearless continuous refactoring.

-TDD involves writing tests before production code, ensuring every new feature starts with a failing test.
-This leads to a test coverage by default, encouraging simpler, more modular code and allowing for easier refactoring and assurance that new changes do not break existing functionality.
-Experience shows that the initial, additional effort pays off after just a few months, after which the development speed increases dramatically compared to a non-TDD approach.
-Under TDD, test code is a first-class citizen i.e. the same standards are applied as to the production code.
+To achieve this goal, I follow TDD, which involves writing tests and production code hand-in-hand, ensuring every new feature starts with a failing test.
+This leads to a test coverage by default, simpler, more modular code and easier refactoring with assurance that new changes do not break existing functionality.

-However, as usual, pragmatism rules supreme: let us not end up with absurdities like unit tests for simple getters and setters.
-By default, I am more oriented towards the 'classic school' than the 'mockist school', leading to larger unit tests and soft boundaries between unit-, integration- and functional-tests - with a very selective reliance on mocking.
-The following sections define my understanding of the different kind of tests involved and the (soft) boundaries between them.
+**The test code (a first-class citizen in terms of coding standards) becomes the full specification, executable documentation and a representation of the system's user itself! **

+The following sections describe how I understand and apply the 'test pyramid' - with the different kinds of tests in it, and the (sometimes soft) boundaries between them.

+### 1. Unit Tests

+I try to decouple unit tests from implementation details: the ideal 'unit' under test thus is NOT a single method/function or even class but rather a cluster of closely interrelated methods (or classes) that, taken together, represent some logical 'chunk' of end-to-end functionality (which from now I'll just refer to as the 'unit').
+Hence, I have given up distinguishing between unit-tests and functional tests (doing so drove me to units that are too small).

+Any unit will typically be represented by a single test class.
+The varios test cases in that class aim to thoroughly test all the boundary cases - how thoroughly depends on the unit's complexity and importance.
+Generally, I aim for full coverage, but pragmatism dictates compromises e.g. in terms of the choice of the method of assessing coverage (xyz vs. xzy with links!)

+My unit tests make use of both, mocks (to define the boundaries of the unit) and a modified D.I. services container that, by default, resolves repository dependencies into mocked repositories that don't talk to the database.

+Overall it would seem then, that I intuitively ended up as a follower of the classic rather than the mockist school of thought.

-### 1. Integration Tests
+### 2. Integration Tests

 Few, end-to-end tests covering the most common use-cases to establish correct interplay of my business logic with its external dependencies like database or external APIs.
+This is more about data flow and orchestration than about covering a large percentage of logic / code branches / edge cases / exotic flows.

-They rely on the main code's D.I. container for resolution of all dependencies (with occasional exception, where mocking might facilitate e.g. throwing an exception from an object deep down).
+For my integration tests, I rely on the main app's D.I. services container for resolution of all dependencies (with the occasional exception, where a mock might facilitate something like throwing an exception from an object deep down).

-### 2. Functional Tests

-The tests can traverse multiple architectural layers and their purpose is to test the end-to-end business logic, covering _all_ of the application's supported use-cases.

-They also rely on the main code’s D.I. container for resolution of internal dependencies and use mocks for external dependencies, frameworks and mechanisms (including the DB) where needed.

-### 3. Unit Tests

-Their purpose is to test and document interesting/critical/error-prone units intensely.
-Here, thorough analysis of boundary cases etc. comes into play.
-An example would be the factories and/or constructors for all central Domain POCOs.

-These would NOT rely on the D.I. container, and use a mix of manually resolved real dependencies (for closely related classes) and mocks.

-### 4. Acceptance Tests
+### 3. Acceptance Tests

-These tests will ensure the application meets end-user requirements, simulating real-world usage to validate the complete functionality and integration of all features.
-Unlike other tests, they run against the full system, including its external dependencies, without mocking.
-This level of testing aims to detect any issues in the user experience before the software goes live, using high-level scenarios often described in a language understandable by both technical and non-technical stakeholders.
+The main purpose of these tests is to ensure the application meets end-user requirements, simulating real-world usage to validate the complete functionality and integration of all features.
+They run against the full system, including its external dependencies, without any mocking.

-Using e.g. [SpecFlow](https://specflow.org) to help articulate these tests in .NET
+While important, these tests have been far fewer (in line with the typical test pyramid) and lower priority for me.
+In some cases, like projects based on a Telegram.Bot, they have been manual.
+For future automation, high-level scenarios should be described in a language understandable by both technical and non-technical stakeholders.
+In my future .NET projects I will consider introducing [SpecFlow](https://specflow.org).

-### 5. External Tests
+### 4. External Tests

-These exist in their own dedicated test module which doesn't have any visibility of any of my other modules.
+These exist in their own dedicated test module which doesn't have any visibility of any of the actual app.
 These are therefore isolated unit tests to learn/document/assert the behaviour of external libraries and frameworks, which fulfil any of the below criteria:

-- they are not-obvious and so benefit from executable documentation
+- They are not-obvious and so benefit from executable documentation
 - I had to 'learn' to use them (--> learning via unit testing)
-- the library has only medium or even low popularity (thus, asserting its functionality that I rely on across my code is important, in case future updates break it - which is far less likely for mega-popular libraries)
+- The library has only medium or even low popularity (thus, asserting its functionality that I rely on across my code is important, in case future updates break it - which is far less likely for mega-popular libraries)

 ## Vertical Slicing